-Agency vs. Procuring Cause (Live: #3581 / Zoom: #3854) - What is "agency"?
+Agency vs. Procuring Cause (Live: #3581 / Zoom: #3854) - NEW FOR 2022 - What is "agency"?
 What is "procuring cause"?
 Are they the same?
 Are they different?
 Does one have anything to do with the other?
 What is the path a firm must travel in order to assert a claim that is the "procuring cause" in a transaction?
 This course explores the depths of the mystery that surrounds these questions.

 Between the Lines: Insights from the Real Estate Bulletin (Live: #3461 / Zoom: #3780) - A real estate elective course designed to address some of the most commonly asked questions posed by real estate brokers and to provide insight into many misunderstood positions taken by the Commission on transactional matters.
 The articles in this book previously appeared in the North Carolina Real Estate Commission’s publication - Real Estate Bulletin (from 2007 to 2017).
 The primary objective of this course is to provide brokers with printed positions, conclusions, statements, resources, etc., as written by, or provided by, the NCREC staff (primarily).